 Recent efforts, such as the 1993 NIH Revitalisation Clinical Equity Provision, have made progress towards mandating female inclusion in sample groups.
 However, as research moves away from human test subjects and towards animal disease systems or micrology, the sex of the broader market is forgotten.
 In their article on ‘Sex Bias in Neuroscience and Biomedical Research’, Annaliese K. Beery and Irving Zucker demonstrated that in 2009 the number of single-sex studies on non-human male specimens outnumbered that of female specimens at a ratio of 5.5:1.
 “In the past half-century, male bias in non-human studies has increased while declining in human studies,” writes Beery.
 Animal studies, however, often remain the first phase in constructing models for human studies.
 It is in this phase that the beginnings of analysis take place, and if this is strictly focused on biologically male specimens then the potential to understand the impact on biologically female bodies is already limited.
 The more small-scale the research, the less attention is given to sex-and-gender-based-differences.
 The Institute of Medicine reports that while “considerable attention has been given to the differences and similarities between females and males ... on the level of the whole organism ... scientists have paid much less attention to the direct and intentional study of these differences at the basic cellular and molecular levels.”

 In 2001 Mary-Lou Pardue and Theresa M Wizemann published a guide to understanding the biology of sex and gender difference, in association with the Institute of Medicine.
 Pardue and Wizemann argue that sex differences go beyond the reproductive system.
-In a section of the report entitled Every Cell Has a Sex, Pardue and Wizemann write that differences between males and females exist on a cellular level and that these biochemical differences can largely impact health.
+In a section of the report entitled ‘Every Cell Has a Sex’, Pardue and Wizemann write that differences between males and females exist on a cellular level and that these biochemical differences can largely impact health.
 Many of these differences are a direct result of the genetic differences between the two sexes.
 The report showed how symptoms and onset of cardiovascular disease are experienced differently, metabolic rates in response to toxins differ and immune and inflammatory cell responses are affected.
 This research continues to hold relevance.
 In 2016, David C. Page of Yale Medicine led research into demonstrating the extent of the genetic differences which exist on a cellular level between different sexes compounding the work of Wizemann and Pardue.
 Even on a molecular level sex differences must be considered and waiting until phases of testing which include human subjects to consider these differences places women at a distinct disadvantage when it comes to medical research.

 The new SAGER (Sex and Gender Equity in Research) guidelines, developed by the European Association of Science Editors, attempt to address this discrepancy in sex difference.
 These guidelines suggest that in sex specific studies the title and abstract should specify the sex of animal cells and/or tissues used.
 Results should be “routinely presented and disaggregated by sex and gender” meaning that results pertaining to each sex should be presented and analysed individually in research as opposed to being generalised.
 The guidelines emphasise that even if no difference is noted, sex-and-gender-based analyses should still be included in reports to explain how and why this conclusion was reached.
 Sex differences should be considered at all levels of the research process, and any communication of the research needs to be specific and without generalisation.
-However, these guidelines are only as good as their implementation They have no impact unless they are actively employed in the development of the drugs currently being produced for market, originated in accelerator schemes such as Lab282.
+However, these guidelines are only as good as their implementation.
+They have no impact unless they are actively employed in the development of the drugs currently being produced for market, originated in accelerator schemes such as Lab282.